‘Absolutely fantastic’: Writing platform Pratilipi CEO a year after publishing books with Westland

 The initial list of titles is a mix, really.
 Of Pratilipi authors and of established mainstream novelists who have also begun publishing non-exclusively on our app.
 So for instance, in Bangla, we started with the Drakhni series by Rima Goswami Das, who is followed by close to 46,000 unique readers, or super fans.
 The first season of Drakhni has been read over 50,00,000 times.
 It tells the story of a king who sacrifices a queen every year to appease his ancestral deity.

 From Hindi, we picked the Aghoranand series, written by Anil Shekhar “Amas”, who works with the Madhya Pradesh government but has been a tantric in the past.
 This riveting series is based on his experiences in the tantric world.
 Amit Khan, who has written over a hundred crime novels in Hindi and works in Mumbai as a scriptwriter, is also a big hit on Pratilipi.
 We picked two books from his list.
-One of them is the first title in the Commander Karan series, which has also been adapted into an audio drama for Spotify, in which Sonu Szood plays Karan Saxena.
+One of them is the first title in the Commander Karan series, which has also been adapted into an audio drama for Spotify, in which Sonu Sood plays Karan Saxena.
 Another Hindi story that has been read over 50,000 times, Bade Gharane Ki Bahu, falls in the horror/paranormal category.
 It’s the story of a marriage taking place in a cursed palace.
 I can envisage it being developed for OTT into a film like Bhool Bhulaiyya.

 For Tamil, we had no doubt that we should start with Rajesh Kumar, the king of Tamil crime fiction and sci-fi.
 He has written over 1,500 novels in a career spanning 50 years.
 We’ve just released two of his murder mysteries: Nilependre Nilavukkum Per and Flat No144, Adhira Apartments.